Operation Barbarossa: German preparations

 The Germans had begun massing troops near the Soviet border even before the campaign in the Balkans had finished.
 By the third week of February 1941, 680,000 German soldiers were gathered in assembly areas on the Romanian-Soviet border.
 In preparation for the attack, Hitler had secretly moved upwards of 3 million German troops and approximately 690,000 Axis soldiers to the Soviet border regions.
 Additional Luftwaffe operations included numerous aerial surveillance missions over Soviet territory many months before the attack.

 Although the Soviet High Command was alarmed by this, Stalin's belief that Nazi Germany was unlikely to attack only two years after signing the Molotov–Ribbentrop Pact resulted in slow Soviet preparation.
 This fact aside, the Soviets did not entirely overlook the threat of their German neighbor.
-Well before the German invasion, Marshal Semyon Timoshenko referred to the Germans as the Soviet Union's "most important and strongest enemy", and as early as July 1940, the Red Army Chief of Staff, Boris Shaposhnikov, produced a preliminary three-pronged plan of attack for what a German invasion might look like, remarkably similar to the actual attack.
+Well before the German invasion, Marshal Semyon Timoshenko referred to the Germans as the Soviet Union's "most important and strongest enemy," and as early as July 1940, the Red Army Chief of Staff, Boris Shaposhnikov, produced a preliminary three-pronged plan of attack for what a German invasion might look like, remarkably similar to the actual attack.
 Since April 1941, the Germans had begun setting up Operation Haifisch and Operation Harpune to substantiate their claims that Britain was the real target.
 These simulated preparations in Norway and the English Channel coast included activities such as ship concentrations, reconnaissance flights and training exercises.

 The reasons for the postponement of Barbarossa from the initially planned date of 15 May to the actual invasion date of 22 June 1941 (a 38-day delay) are debated.
-The reason most commonly cited is the unforeseen contingency of invading Yugoslavia and Greece on April 6 1941 until June 1941.
+The reason most commonly cited is the unforeseen contingency of invading Yugoslavia and Greece on 6 April 1941 until June 1941.
 Historian Thomas B. Buell indicates that Finland and Romania, which weren't involved in initial German planning, needed additional time to prepare to participate in the invasion.
 Buell adds that an unusually wet winter kept rivers at full flood until late spring.
 The floods may have discouraged an earlier attack, even if they occurred before the end of the Balkans Campaign.

 The importance of the delay is still debated.
-William Shirer argued that Hitler's Balkan Campaign had delayed the commencement of Barbarossa by several weeks and thereby jeopardized it.
+William Shirer argued that Hitler's Balkan Campaign had delayed the commencement of Barbarossa by several weeks and thereby jeopardised it.
 Many later historians argue that the 22 June start date was sufficient for the German offensive to reach Moscow by September.
 Antony Beevor wrote in 2012 about the delay caused by German attacks in the Balkans that "most [historians] accept that it made little difference" to the eventual outcome of Barbarossa.